 Adding this personal element is ultimately what captures and holds the attention of the brain.
 This is how you become the outlier in your industry with the products and services that come to life.

 Start Connecting With Your Target Audience

-Stay tuned for a host of resources from us, including a special webinar on July 18th, a presentation at our upcoming Science Marketing event, and finally, the release of our special Persona Builder Guide so you can roll up your sleeves and get to work.
+We have a host of other resources for you as well, including a special webinar now available on demand, a presentation from our Science Marketing event, and finally, the release of our special Persona Builder Guide so you can roll up your sleeves and get to work.
 The guide is designed to walk you through step-by-step how to add neuroscience insights to your current marketing strategy, with the added bonus of real case studies to illustrate how effective these insights become in the real world.

 About the Author

 Jennifer has a M.Sc. in pharmacology and a Ph.D. in neuroscience.
 She has over 20 years of experience in research and the biotechnology field.
 Before starting a neuromarketing firm, Jennifer worked for a biotechnology company and with an intellectual property law firm.
 Jennifer’s passions are strategic marketing, course creation, data analysis and all things neuroscience.Keywords: audience development, buyer journey, Digital Strategies, neuromarketing, neuroscience, personas, purchasing behavior, science marketing